Sheisgoodness/Day-8/README.md

 # Day-8
 # HeadsetHub Website

-This is the HeadsetHub website project.
-It showcases the latest headsets and provides information about the company.
+This is a HeadsetHub Landing page.
+It shows the latest headsets and provides information about the company.

 ## Features